meteofrance/meteonet/weather_models_explanations.md

 ## French weather models

 Météo-France produce weather models to forecast the weather.
-It solve physical equations which model the atmospheric, oceanic phenomenon... all physical behaviours which influence the weather.
+They solve physical equations which model the atmospheric, oceanic phenomenon... all physical behaviours which influence the weather.
-It compute a lot of weather parameters (temperature, wind, humidity...) at different points on the globe in 4 dimensions (latitude, longitude, height and time).
+They compute a lot of weather parameters (temperature, wind, humidity...) at different points on the globe in 4 dimensions (latitude, longitude, height and time).

 Each model runs several times per day at fixed time.
 Each execution is called a 'run'.
 Each time step for which we have weather forecasts is called a 'valid time'.
 (We find these terms, runs and valid times, in the files).
 On the globe surface, the points are spaced with regular latitude and longitude steps : this mesh of points is called a grid.